DanCCroft/LSC-Serial-Parser/README.md

 SNC output is not modified in content.
 A simple header and spacing between sections is added to improve readability of the resulting text report.

-This avoid unnecessary complexity while maintaining fidelity to the instrument output.
+This avoids unnecessary complexity while maintaining fidelity to the instrument output.

 ## Why This Matters